blackburnd/pypgsvg/README.md

 - **View table counts** - See database size before loading
 - **Real-time schema** - Always see the current database structure

-**Interactive features in `--view` mode:**
+**Reasoning for --view` mode:**
-- Browse and switch between databases on the server
+- Browse and switch between databases on the server without reload.
-- Modify Graphviz settings and regenerate layouts in real-time
+- Modify Graphviz settings and regenerate layouts, still needs a little work.
-- Select tables to create focused sub-diagrams
+- Selected can tables to create focused sub-diagrams
-- Generate print-friendly exports for documentation
+- Generate print-friendly exports without interactive JS for documentation
-- Double-click navigation and smart initial zoom
+- Drag to move , and double-click navigation and initial zoom.

 **The generated SVG includes:**
-- **Smart initial zoom** - Automatically selects and focuses on the table with most connections
+- **Initial zoom** - Automatically selects and focuses on the table with most connections
 - **Double-click navigation** - Double-click any table to zoom to all connected relationships
 - **Real-time diagram regeneration** - Modify Graphviz settings and regenerate instantly
 - **Focused ERD creation** - Select specific tables to generate simplified sub-diagrams
-- **Database querying** - Browse and switch between databases on your PostgreSQL server
+- **Database querying** - Query available databases and switch between databases on your PostgreSQL server
-- **Miniature navigator** - Interactive overview panel for large schemas
+- **Miniature navigator** - Exactly relative interactive overview panel for large schemas.
 - **Print-friendly export** - Clean diagram output for documentation
 - **Copy/download tools** - Export SQL definitions and selected elements
 - **Resizable panels** - Fully customizable workspace layout